High-Protein Cat Food: 7 Best Options

 Our pick: ORIJEN Original Grain-Free Dry Cat Food

-Looking for a high-protein dry cat food that will appeal to picky eaters?
+Looking for one of the best high protein dry cat food options that will appeal to picky eaters?
 The ORIJEN Original Grain-Free Dry Cat Food is formulated with 90 percent premium animal ingredients, including chicken, turkey, turkey giblets, chicken liver, whole mackerel, whole herring, and flounder.
 If that’s not enough to entice your finicky feline, it’s also freeze-dried coated for added flavor.
 Plus, you’ll have peace of mind knowing that the tasty ingredients also support your kitty’s digestion, skin and coat, and heart health.
 What more could you and your cat ask for?

 Highlights

-- The formula is crafted with 90 percent whole-prey animal ingredients, including poultry, organs, and bones
+- The high protein grain free cat food is crafted with 90 percent whole-prey animal ingredients, including poultry, organs, and bones

 - First five ingredients are fresh or raw